tagged

 December 27, 2007 Comments (1)

 vet's cat This is Ollie — our vet’s cat in Mumbai.
 The last time I took Ruff to the vet, Ollie was more interested in grooming herself than Ruff (though she played nice with me.)
 Ruff, too old to bother about chasing cats was more interested in trying to escape everytime the door opened — so we took him out for a walk, leaving Ollie mistress of her domain again.
-The doggie in this picture is actually a poster that goes behind the pet weighing-scale, but she’s fearless, anyway. :wink: I’ve seen her reduce macho brutes to simpering fools & quivering, overheated springs. ;) The vet also has a brown doberman who seems to snooze pretty much all day.
+The doggie in this picture is actually a poster that goes behind the pet weighing-scale, but she’s fearless, anyway. 😉 I’ve seen her reduce macho brutes to simpering fools & quivering, overheated springs. 😉 The vet also has a brown doberman who seems to snooze pretty much all day.
 Ah, it’s a dog‘s life … or a cat’s, if you’re Ollie.

 I can’t wait to move to bombay and get a cat, allergies be damned.